 - Matific – while Duolingo focuses on language learning, Matific is focused on providing math learning for K-6 students in a form of games.

-- Moodle – a learning management system (LMS) that helps numerous companies and educational institutions around the world offer learning opportunities.
+- Moodle is a learning management system (LMS) that helps numerous companies and educational institutions around the world offer learning opportunities.

 When we’re talking about EdTech software in general, there are such types as:

-- Learning management systems (LMS) – like Moodle that we have discussed above.
+- Learning management systems (LMS) – like Moodle which we have discussed above.

 - Digital Publishing Platforms – like ISSUU.